dottjt/plastic/other/diary.md

 # diary.

+21/03/2020 - I had the weirdest dream last night.
+But essentially I was at a Chinese nightclub.
+And essentially what it ended up being was a massive brothel, and that's what they considered to be

 20/03/2020 - Been writing a lot more of the overarching story and figuring out how best to draw out the story, which has been great, because it gives the story a lot more depth.
 It also fills out a lot of the other pages.
 I probably have a good 40,000k worth of words planned, although not sure how to end the story yet.
 Especially how I deal with the neighbour, and my mother.
 Perhaps she dies in the end, we'll see.
 We'll see how we want the character to suffer lel.

 19/03/2020 - I had a fantastical dream.
 I bought a house with Jess.
 James' friend Aiden bought a house across the road.
 He hosts a party.
 Anyway, this girl across the street from the house is african and half chinese.
 She has a thing for me.
 She invites me into her apartment and it's covered in Screens.
 She's stalks me a bit.
 She wants me, even though I'm already in a relationship.
 I think she would be an excellent character to add to the book, since it's a little short of characters at the moment.
 Made huge changes to the structure of the novel.
 I think it will work well.
 Very well.